deeplearning4j/deeplearning4j/quickstart.md

 5. Select DBNIrisExample.java from the lefthand file tree
 6. Hit run!
 (It's the green button)

 You should get an F1 score about about 0.55, which is good for a small dataset like Iris.
+For a line by line walkthrough of the example, please refer to our [Iris DBN tutorial](../iris-flower-dataset-tutorial.html).

 ## Dependencies and Backends